 1. I don’t have time to make pureed food.
 I was 40 pages into the Super Baby Food book, the bible of food introduction, and found myself in tears.
 I desperately want to feed my son organic, pure foods.
-But, I had no idea where I’d find the time since I cook a ton already for our family & my business.
+But, I had no idea where I’d find the time since I cook a ton already.
 This pureeing thing was just not in the cards for us.
 Never mind the hassle of defrosting & heating & transporting…aaaahh.

-2. I am kind of freaked out by using pre-packaged food for everyday use.
+2. I am kind of freaked out by pre-packaged food for everyday use.
 The ingredients on many packaged organic baby foods are amazing.
 But, our family very rarely eats food from a package, so why would I feed my son processed, packaged food?
-Like most families, I will likely use these convenience foods on-the-go, but I just don’t want to use them all the time.
-(Even better – this week, I am trying two local baby food delivery services that specialize in organic food!
-Keep your eyes peeled for more info.)
+Like most families, I will likely use these convenience foods on-the-go or to help with allergen introduction, but I just don’t want to use them all the time.

 3. I want to reduce his risk of obesity, diabetes, etc. Studies show that babies who are in control of their food prefer healthy choices & learn how to regulate food intake that leads to healthy weight & BMI.
 I know this sounds unbelievable.
 But, I’ve seen this with my own eyes working with adults!
 Our bodies are amazing machines that know exactly what we need to function & live vibrantly.
 Remove the emotional connections (that babies don’t have yet) and most people would crave real whole foods instead of processed food & take-out.